sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 >
 > If you already have a Facebook Page you can skip this step.

-To send and receive message using the Instagram Message API, you need a Facebook Page connected to your Instagram business account.
-You can learn how to create a Facebook page [here](https://www.facebook.com/business/help/104002523024878).
+To send and receive message using the Instagram messaging service, you need a Facebook Page connected to your Instagram business account.
+You can learn how to create a Facebook Page [here](https://www.facebook.com/business/help/104002523024878).

 ### Create a Facebook App